 As an anthropological series, REA is especially concerned with empirical ethnographic research, but more theory-oriented essays and reviews are also accepted for consideration, as are submissions by non-anthropologists.
-Most volumes are the result of open-theme calls for papers, but some volumes center on certain themes.
-For example, Volume 35 will focus on the economic aspects of climate change.
-REA is sponsored by the Society for Economic Anthropology (SEA), a section of the American Anthropological Association.
 Many well-known economic anthropologists and members of SEA have contributed works for the series.
 Today, with its considerable momentum, REA continues to promote economic anthropology and improve our understanding of human economic behavior.
 All papers in REA are subject to double-blind peer review.

 Series Editor: Donald Wood, Akita University, Japan

 We are pleased to announce our 2020 Literati Award winners.